WolfHoward/DataScienceProjects/predicting_car_prices/README.md

 ## Predicting Car Prices

 This project is focused on using the K-Neighbors Regression to predict the price of cars.
+I'm using the [Automobile Data Set](https://archive.ics.uci.edu/ml/datasets/automobile) from the 1985 Ward's Automotive Yearbook.
+You can get more detailed information on the data set by following the link.
+Pandas' `read_csv` method handily deals with the odd `.data` extension.
+The first half is primarily cleaning the data set, which starts with a number of null- and string-type values.
+I also take some time to familiarize myself with the data.
+Rather than leaving the `bore` and `stroke` columns separate, I calculate the `bore-to-stroke` ratio, which is a more meaningful interpretation of these values for a particular engine.
+The bulk of the work starts at cell 20, when I create a method to build a univariate k-neighbors regression model.
+I use the root mean squared error metric to analyze model performance across each individual feature.
+This gives me an understanding of which features are most effective for predicting prices in a vacuum.
+I move on to perform multivariate regression, optimizing model performance by taking the features with the lowest error in the univariate case.